Our Purpose

 Established in 1983, TCURA continues to grow and expand in our programs and services to our members.
 Our goal is to help our members stay connected — both to each other and to TCU.
 In fact, the mission of TCURA is our members!

 Membership in the Association is open to faculty and staff who have officially retired from active association with Texas Christian University and Brite Divinity School.
-Associate membership is open to spouses and partners, surviving spouses and partners, and others nominated by members and approved by the TCURA Executive Council.
+Associate membership is open to spouses and partners, surviving spouses and partners, and others nominated by members and approved by the TCURA Executive Board.

 From Our President